ianchan3/Climate-Change-Blog/README.md

 # :fire: Feel The Heat?
-Feel the Heat is a online blog with the intent of raising awareness on global warming and climate change.
-People can sign up as users of the website and post interesting articles that will help educate about the effects of climate change.
-Users are also able to create reviews and give ratings to articles they liked or disliked.
+Feel The Heat is a online blog that aims to increase awareness about global warming and climate change.
+Users can register on the website and contribute informative articles to educate others about the impacts of climate change.
+Additionally, users have the option to review, discuss, and rate comments they find interesting or unappealing.

 ## :bar_chart: **Screenshots of Project**
 <img src = https://i.imgur.com/EA4iIUV.jpg>